Stellar angular momentum of intermediate redshift galaxies in MUSE surveys: Seeing corrections

 The correction by \cite{2018MNRAS.477.4711G} is derived from JAM models with full coverage within the effective radius and relies on the assumption that the measured $\lambda_{R}^{\rm{obs}}$ profile follows Equation \ref{eq:correc}.
 The correction is accurate for galaxies with 0.5 $\leq n \leq$ 6.5 and regular rotators (spirals and early-type galaxies).
 As non-regular rotators have inherently low $\lambda_{R}\leq$ 0.2 the expected seeing effect is small.

-Here we explore how the generalized Moffat function (gM$_{2}$(r)) and the empiral function $f_{n}$ behave for different resolution parameter ($r$ = $\sigma_{\rm{PSF}}/ \rm{R^{maj}}$) and S\'{e}rsic index ($n$) values.
-In Fig. \ref{fig:correc_an} we see the limits where the correction can be applied for any value of the observed angular momentum, these limits depend on $n$ and on how well resolved is the galaxy.
-Higher $r$ values mean that the spatial resolution is low, i.e. the galaxy effective radius is similar to the width of the PSF ($r\sim$1).
+Here we explore how the generalized Moffat function (gM$_{2}$(r)) and the empiral function $f_{n}$ behave for different values of resolution parameter ($r$ = $\sigma_{\rm{PSF}}/ \rm{R^{maj}}$) and S\'{e}rsic index ($n$).
+In Fig. \ref{fig:correc_an} we see the limits where the correction can be applied for any value of the observed angular momentum, these limits depend on $n$ and on how well resolved the galaxy is.
+Higher $r$ values mean that the spatial resolution is low; in other words, that the galaxy effective radius is similar to the width of the PSF ($r\sim$1).
 For example, for a physical correction of a galaxy with $n$ = 3, the resolution parameter has to be $r <$0.59, as shown by the green line in Fig. \ref{fig:correc_an}.
 The lower panel contains information on how the PSF and aperture sizes affect the true values of the spin parameter, while the upper panel shows the effects on the functions that model the correction.

 We conclude that for every value of $n$ there exists a maximum $r_{max}$ where the correction gives $\lambda_{R}^{\rm{true}}$ = $\lambda_{R}^{\rm{obs}}$/gM$_{2}$(r)$f_{n}$ lower than 1.
-The relation between $n$ and $r_{max}$ is inverse, the higher the surface brightest is in the galaxy center or the steeper the profile is, the lower $r_{max}$ is or equivalently the ratio between the width of the PSF and the galaxy size has to decrease.
-Therefore, the resolution parameter has to improve for applying the seeing correction.
-In other words, if the galaxy light is more concentrated toward its center (higher $n$), the resolution achieved has to improve for the correction to be physically applicable.
+The relation between $n$ and $r_{max}$ is inverse: the higher the surface brightness is in the galaxy centre or the steeper the profile is, the lower $r_{max}$ is or equivalently the ratio of the width of the PSF and the galaxy size has to decrease.
+Therefore, the resolution parameter has to improve in order to apply the seeing correction.
+In other words, if the galaxy light is more concentrated towards its centre (higher $n$), the resolution achieved has to improve for the correction to be physically applicable.